HunorMarton/svg-tutorial/src/content/svg/ribbon.md

   link: bear
 ---

-After we learned about <a href="/svg/quadratic-bezier">quadratic Bézier curves</a> and <a href="/svg/cubic-bezier">cubic Bézier curves</a> let's do another practice round where we use both.
+After we learned about [quadratic Bézier curves](/svg/quadratic-bezier) and [cubic Bézier curves](/svg/cubic-bezier) let's do another practice round where we use both.

 We start with the right side of the ribbon with a quadratic Bézier curve.
 The dot represents the control point again.